-A few kilometers from Lappvik towards Ekenäs a defence line was built.
-This Harparskog Line played an important part in defending Finland during the war.
+The Harparskog defence line was built a few kilometers from Lappvik towards Ekenäs.
+This defence line played an important part in defending Finland during the war.
 The tank obstacle which crosses the entire cape of Hanko consists of about 12 000 rocks of which one weighs around 4 tons.
 In addition to the tank obstacle, over 40 concrete bunkers were built along the defence line.
 The bunker "Irma" in Harparskog is a part of the Hanko Front Museum.

-The bunker museum is open in the summer of 2020 on Saturdays and Sundays from 12 a.m. - 4 p.m.
+The bunker museum is open in the summer on Saturdays and Sundays from 12 p.m. - 4 p.m.
 Other times opened by agreement all year round.

 The entry is 8€ / person, 5€ / pensioner or student.
 Free entry for children under 16 years.